appvia/terraform-aws-wayfinder/modules/cloudaccess/README.md

 This Terraform Module can be used to provision IAM Roles that Wayfinder assumes into, for creating resources within an AWS Account (VPC, EKS Cluster, Route53 DNS Zones, etc).

 **Notes:**
+* You must provide either:
-* The IAM Role ARN (`var.wayfinder_iam_role_arn`) used by Wayfinder (via IAM Roles for Service Accounts) must be provided to update the IAM Role Trust Policy for any Roles created by this module.
+* The IAM Role ARN (`var.wayfinder_identity_aws_role_arn`) used by Wayfinder (via IAM Roles for Service Accounts) if you are running Wayfinder on AWS using IRSA, or using a credential-backed AWS IAM user.
+* The GCP service account email address and ID (`var.wayfinder_identity_gcp_service_account` and `var.wayfinder_identity_gcp_service_account_id`) used by Wayfinder (via GCP Workload Identity) if you are running Wayfinder on GCP.
+* The Azure managed identity client ID and tenant ID (`var.wayfinder_identity_azure_client_id` and `var.wayfinder_identity_azure_tenant_id`) used by Wayfinder (via AzureAD Workload Identity) if you are running Wayfinder on Azure.
-* The `var.instance_id` is optional for reference to the Wayfinder instance, if you are using multiple Wayfinder instances in the same AWS account.
+* `var.resource_suffix` is an optional suffix to use on created objects.
+We recommend using workspace key + stage if you wish to have multiple workspaces sharing the same AWS account, allowing independent roles to be provisioned for each.
-* The `var.workspace_id` is optional for reference to a Wayfinder workspace.
-This may be relevant if the same AWS Account is linked to multiple workspaces, and you want to attribute any Cloud actions to a specific workspace.

 ## Deployment

 Please see the [examples](./examples) directory to see how to deploy this module.

-## Updating Docs

-The `terraform-docs` utility is used to generate this README.
-Follow the below steps to update:
-1. Make changes to the `.terraform-docs.yml` file
-2. Fetch the `terraform-docs` binary (https://terraform-docs.io/user-guide/installation/)
-3. Run `terraform-docs markdown table --output-file ${PWD}/README.md --output-mode inject .`

 ## Inputs